Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

-\paragraph{} Assume now that $|\mathcal{D}|<\ell$ and thus there are two vertices of maximum degree with the same $K_r$-degree.
+\paragraph{\textbf{Case II: $|\mathcal{A}|<\ell$}} In this case, there are two vertices of maximum degree with the same $K_r$-degree.
 We divide this case into two subcases.
-In both subcases we want to find the largest $d\in \mathcal{D}$ that appears on multiple vertices.
-Then we show that, given this $d$, we can determine $\kr{r}(G)$.
+In both subcases we want to find the largest $a\in \mathcal{A}$ that appears as the $K_r$-degree of multiple vertices in $V_\Delta(G)$.
+Then we show that, given this $a$, we can determine $\kr{r}(G)$.